Le Combat dans l'île: Reception

 Though overshadowed at the time of its release, the film has since gained respect.
 A recent American review commented:

 The combat .... involves a gun duel on a country marsh.
 It's long in arriving but worth the wait ....
 Making his debut, Cavalier is clearly surfing the early crest of the French new wave - a little Jean-Luc Godard, even a little of Malle's "Elevator to the Gallows"....
 But the movie isn't frivolous.
 It has stores of menace and sex ....
 In so many ways, "Le Combat" feels like a preview of Francois Truffaut's "Jules and Jim".

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 92% based on 12 reviews.